gpriyanka6111/gpriyanka6111/README.md

 # 👋 Hi, I'm Priyanka

-Software Developer with strong expertise in **Java, Python, and backend systems**, experienced in building **high-performance, large-scale applications**.
-Skilled in creating scalable APIs, optimizing system performance, and working with cross-functional teams in Agile environments.
+Software Developer with strong expertise in Java, Python, and backend systems, experienced in building high performance, large scale applications.
+Skilled in creating scalable APIs, optimizing system performance, and working with cross functional teams in Agile environments.
-Background in **cloud deployment** (AWS, Docker, Kubernetes) and **production support**.
+Background in cloud deployment(AWS, Docker, Kubernetes) and production support.

 ---